-The companies succeeding in the digital age are often ones that have improved their data integration – going beyond simply collecting and mining data.
-These enterprises are integrating data from various, isolated silos to harness the data into business intelligence that can drive vital decision making and improves internal processes.
+The companies succeeding in the age of big data are often ones that have improved their data integration and are going beyond simply collecting and mining data.
+These enterprises are integrating data from isolated silos to implement a useful data model into business intelligence that can:

 More and more, companies need to share data across all these systems.
 The problem is how difficult sharing data is when each system has different languages, requirements, and protocols.
 One solution is the canonical data model (CDM), effectively implementing middleware to translate and manage the data.

 Benefits of employing a CDM